ajay891/rate-limiter/README.md

 IRateLimit rateLimit = RateLimitRegistry._instance.getRateLimit(apiID);
 // Default rate-limit for API is 100.
 Override default max rate-liit for API if required rateLimit.setDefaultLimit(200);
-// Call checkIfUserExceededRateLimit method for every request, RateLimitException will be thrown in case user exceeds max rate-limit for API rateLimit.checkIfUserExceededRateLimit(userID);
+// Call checkIfUserExceededRateLimit method for every request
+// RateLimitException will be thrown in case user exceeds max rate-limit for API rateLimit.checkIfUserExceededRateLimit(userID);
 ```